enchant97/web-portal/README.md

 It has been designed to run through docker and it is recommended to put it behind a proxy like Nginx for custom routing and domain names.

+> **IMPORTANT**: When V2 is merged, it has been decided to rename the 'master' branch to 'main'.

 ## Features
 - Access a grid of beautiful links to your web services
 - Minimal use of Javascript, to provide a lightning fast experience